+A student may be administratively withdrawn from one or more courses as a result of behavior within the classroom for Academic Integrity violations.
 Any offense leading to administrative course withdrawal is regarded as a major offense.

 Any offense leading to disciplinary suspension is regarded as a major offense.
 Suspension is normally for a stated period, but never less than the remainder of the semester in which the offense is committed.
 During suspension, the student shall not attend classes, participate in any college related activity, or be on campus for any reason except application for readmission.
 Readmission on probation may be granted at the end of the suspension period.

 Expulsion is the permanent removal from South Plains College with no opportunity for readmission.
 Expulsion shall be used only in cases of extreme misconduct.

 PROCEDURES FOR DISCIPLINARY ACTION AND APPEALS

 All offenses of misconduct, both minor and major (including Title IX), shall be dealt with by the Dean of Students, Associate Dean of Students, Dean of the Reese Center, the Executive Director of the Lubbock Center, or the Director of the Plainview Center, except for those offenses that are regarded as academic issues.
 Academic issues shall be dealt with by the Dean of Arts and Sciences, the Dean of the Technical Division, the Dean of Health Occupation, the Department Chair, or their designee.
 These individuals shall henceforth be referred to as Case Official.
 All offenses that may lead to reduction in course grade, administrative withdrawal from a course, suspension or expulsion, shall be regarded as major offenses and be dealt with by the following procedures.

 Rules of Evidence and Burden of Proof